adarshkumarsingh83/angular_js_version9/DOCUMENT/ANGULAR9_TESTING_README.md

 * Angular uses Protractor for running the e2e tests
 * Protractor is build on the top of web drivers
+* projct/e2e where all the e2e test spec file will be avaliable
+* for configuration project/e2e/ protractor.conf.js
+* By default it uses chrome driver

 ### To Execute the E2E Test
 * ng e2e

+### Skps Tests
+* for new application
+	* ng new -skipTests

+* adding skipTests true in schematics in angular.json
+	* SkipTests:true
+* Adding x in frount of the tests
+	* Xdewscrive
+	* Xit